Dizziness is a common problem and usually isn’t serious.

 - Woozy, as though your head is heavy or floating

-Dizzy spells are different from the sudden onset of dizziness, which could be a sign of stroke.
-Go to the ER immediately.
+Dizzy spells are different from the sudden start of dizziness, which could be a sign of stroke.
+Go to the ER right away.

 Tips for Handling a Dizzy Spell